JoelHMikael/LYLLRuoka/README.md

 ```
 mv ~/FoodJS/init.sh ~/init.sh
 ```
+> Note also that `init.sh` will update the server to `~/FoodJS`.
+If you want to keep the server somewhere elsewhere, you will have to modify the script a little bit.
 This script should run at reboot, so next up you will have to set up some cronjobs:

 To your crontab: